 You can even visit the Conservation Workshop to see our conservation team in action.
 You’ll find out what is happening in the workshop that day, learn about how we make conservation decisions and see how traditional wooden boat building skills are used to conserve the collection.
 From here, visit the heart of the museum and see boats on the water in the traditional setting of The Boathouse.
 See steam launches and motorboats bobbing on the lake and maybe even take a trip out one of the historic boats.

-Windermere Jetty is due to open soon but the museum has a long legacy dating back to the 1940's.
+Windermere Jetty is currently under construction but the museum has a long legacy dating back to the 1940's.

 1940s onwards: George Pattinson collects Windermere boats, often saving boats that were at risk